Stevesv1/websitev3/README.md

 1. **VPS Script** calls edge function every 10 seconds
 2. **Edge Function**:
    - Fetches last 100 trades from Polymarket API
-   - Uses blockchain `transactionHash` to identify unique trades
-   - Checks `processed_trades` table to skip already-processed transactions
-   - Stores new transaction hashes in database
+   - Processes ALL trades (no trade-level deduplication)
-   - Checks trader stats against thresholds
+   - For each trade, checks trader stats against thresholds
-   - Creates alerts in database for qualifying trades
+   - Before creating alert, checks if identical alert exists in last hour
+   - Creates alert only if trader qualifies AND no duplicate alert exists
 3. **Frontend** receives real-time updates via Supabase subscriptions
 4. **Users** can filter and view alerts with custom thresholds

-**Key Insight:** Each blockchain transaction has a unique hash.
-By storing processed transaction hashes in the database (not just in memory), we ensure:
+**Key Insight:** We process every trade in every API call (like polymarketv1), but prevent duplicate ALERTS at the database level.
+This ensures:
-- Every legitimate trade is captured
+- Every qualifying trade is evaluated
+- No missed opportunities due to overly aggressive deduplication
-- No duplicate alerts even across multiple edge function calls
+- No duplicate alerts shown to users
-- Persistence across server restarts
-- Automatic cleanup of old data (>7 days)
+- Same trader can have multiple alerts for different bets

 ## 🔍 Understanding the Output